AANovokhatskiy/pyscarcopula/docs/guide/transforms.md

 ### softplus advantages

-The softplus transform has a natural floor - the copula parameter cannot go below a minimum value, e.g. `theta = 1` for Gumbel, which corresponds to independence.
-This matches financial data where correlations have a lower bound but can spike arbitrarily high.
+The softplus transform has a natural floor: the copula parameter cannot go below a minimum value.
+For Gumbel, `theta = 1` corresponds to independence.
+This is useful for financial data where correlations may have a lower bound but can spike sharply.

 ### xtanh advantages

-Symmetric - treats upward and downward movements equally.
+This transform is symmetric and treats upward and downward movements equally.
 It may be preferable when the copula parameter can meaningfully decrease below the long-run mean.

 ## Using with vine